IPreferWater/game-wasm/wasm/readme.md

 ✔️ add specifics sounds for the knight

-- add horizontal lines only when it's your time to play
-- switch squares to a "buble" sprite
+- add horizontal lines only when it's your time to play ✔️ switch squares to a "buble" sprite

+- display the cooldown
+- fade away is not working
+- make a blinking "call to action" for c1 to make him start the game